 Memory that belongs to your code— not your model

 Store architectural decisions in your project.
 Your connected AI tools remember them—across models, IDEs, and teams.
+Available for software engineering, writing, research, medical, legal, and general knowledge work via domain profiles.

 After installing, ask your AI this question: